benjaminhaig/next-13-tutorial/README.md

 Next.js 13 Update | Episode 2 | Data Fetching

 Summary:
+- How dynamic routes work in Next 13
-- How to use the fetch API
+- How to statically generate dynamic routes at build time (generateStaticParams)
-- How to fetch from an ORM
+- How to generate our metadata object for dynamic routes (generateMetadata)